w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 ### Building Blocks

-[//]: # (McCool: this was previously taken out as being "OLD" but it is actually important to include since the previous section only talks about architectural aspects to consider, NOT the actual building blocks!)

 The WoT Building Blocks support each of the architectural aspects discussed in the previous section and are the actual focus of our standardization effort.